nguyenlan13/shelf_development/notes.md

+-add search function
+-be able to add another book, podcast, or article

 book
--has many comments through a user
+-has many comments
--has many ratings through a user
+-has many ratings
--has many fave_quotes through a user
+-has many fave_quotes
 -belongs to an author

 podcast
--has many comments through a user
+-has many comments
--has many ratings through a user
+-has many ratings
--has many fave_quotes through a user
+-has many fave_quotes
 -belongs to an author

 article
--has many comments through a user
+-has many comments
--has many ratings through a user
+-has many ratings
--has many fave_quotes through a user
+-has many fave_quotes
 -belongs to an author

 author